Gratis Versand ab € 14,99. Mehr Infos.

 Over thirty years after George Mikes penned his classic guide for foreigners in Britain, he has felt compelled to create a new edition.
 This updated version addresses the evolving nature of British identity and culture, recognizing that even the British can change significantly over three decades.
 Key sections explore themes such as How to Lose an Empire, Become a Colony, and Stop Being an Island, offering fresh insights into these contemporary issues.
 Familiar topics, like sex, receive more nuanced treatment than before, requiring more than just a brief mention.
 Navigating London has also grown increasingly complex, and the evolution of language presents its own challenges.
 While natives may experience some blows to their self-esteem, they ultimately find themselves basking in a sense of self-congratulation.
 Mikes's enduring relationship with his adopted country shines through, alongside the perfect illustrations by Nicholas Bentley that complement his humor.
 Together, they create a work that rivals Mikes's most famous writings, capturing the unique chemistry that defines his perspective on Britain.

-How to Be Decadent1977
+How to be decadent1977

 • George Mikes says, 'the English have no soul; they have the understatement instead'.
 But they do have a sense of humour - they provide it by buying over three hundred thousand copies of a book that took them quietly and completely apart, a book that really took the Mikes out of them.